 The ceremony was held on the resort’s spa deck.
 “The ceremony was simple and romantic, with the outdoor fireplace overlooking the meadow and snowcapped mountains,” says the bride.

-Lauren was stunning in a lacy gown from Enzoani, which featured an elegant and sleek front with a low beaded back.
+Lauren looked stunning in a lacy gown with a low beaded back from Enzoani, along with impeccable hair & makeup from Love is in the Hair.
 Mikael wore a charcoal grey suit, with a grey and silver paisley tie, white pocket square, watch and cuff links, a gift from his bride.

 Seeing each other for the first time at the wedding was emotional for the bride and groom.
 “He looked so handsome and he was so happy.
 I knew he was the man I was meant to marry and I just couldn’t wait to hold his hands and be there with him, as we said ‘I do,’” recalls Lauren.
 Mikael remarks, “There was the most amazing and beautiful woman in the world and she was coming down the stairs to marry me.
 I was fighting tears her whole way down the aisle.”